damianhakert/damianhakert.github.io/source/comparison/gitlab-ee-vs-github-enterprise.html.md

 ## GitLab EE vs. GitHub Enterprise

+### All features mentioned in GitLab versus GitHub

 ### Cost
 GitLab has the most competitive pricing model in the market and a fraction of the cost of our competition.
 Our remote-first philosophy allow us to pass on the cost savings to our clients.

-### All features mentioned in GitLab.com versus GitHub.com

 ### GitLab handles huge repositories well
 Big repository?
 Huge (>5GB) binary files?
 No problem.
 GitLab is built to handle very large repositories, and Git Annex and LFS are both supported.